treytomes/rlox/README.md

     - If the if-statement is an if-expression, is this really necessary?
     - I do like a bit of syntactic sugar.
 - A program is essentially a block.
 Refactor this later.
+- Test synchronization and the ErrorSet.
+    - Parsing should continue after an error is found, then a list of errors should be returned to the user.

 ## Musings